jslefche/piecewiseSEM/README.md

 ###Extract path coefficients

-Path coefficients can be either unstandardized or standardized (in units of standard deviation of the mean, or scaled by range).
+Path coefficients can be either unstandardized or standardized (centered and scaled in units of standard deviation of the mean, or scaled by the range the data).
 Default is `none`.
-The function returns a `data.frame` sorted by increasing p-value.
+The function returns a `data.frame` sorted by increasing significance.

 ```
 sem.coefs(shipley2009.modlist, shipley2009)